end-to-end-ml-project/ml-ops/README.md

 - Recall ?
 - F1-Score ?

-The model's loss is tracked as well.
+The model's loss is tracked as well (used for early stopping)

 ### Criteria for usability: